Psychology Thesis Guidelines: Fall 2014 – Summer 2015

 When: At least 10 days before thesis deadline date.
 Check with typist as to schedule and availability.

-17. Proofread the typed thesis using your draft and the thesis reviewer’s checklist.
+17. Proofread the typed thesis using your draft and the thesis reviewer’s online checklist.
 Make list of errors; have typist correct errors as instructed.
-(Note: Thesis Reviewer will stop and return thesis without correction comments for proofreading and correction after three reference errors.)

 When: At least 5 days before deadline.